katzuDC/odin-recipes/README.md

 # odin-recipes
-Testing first commit for repo
+This is for the odin project recipes course